gvwilson/thirdbit/teaching/redesign.md

 *These questions and answers provide a rough scope for the material.*

 1. What problems will learners learn how to solve?
-    1. How to design a workshop or course for adults.
+    1. How to design a short course for adults.
-    1. How to create formative assessments in such a workshop or course.
-    1. How to deliver hands-on in-person instruction in computational skills to adults.
+    1. How to deliver hands-on in-person instruction in computing skills.
+    1. What kinds of content belong in such a course.
-    1. How to design a short course in computational skills for computer-mediated delivery.
+    1. How to deliver such a course in an automated way.
-    1. How to build a community of practice around development and delivery of shared instructional materials.
+    1. How to build a teaching community.
-    1. How to communicate the value of their training to specific audiences.
 1. What problems will learners *not* learn how to solve (i.e., what is out of scope)?
-    1. How to teach children or people with special learning needs.
+    1. How to teach children or people with special learning needs (though many of the ideas that are taught will transfer).
-    1. How to assess the impact of training of this kind.
+    1. How to rigorously assess the impact of training of this kind (though informal self-assessment will be included).
-    1. How to design and deliver courses for human-mediated over-the-web delivery.
     1. How to design and deliver entire degree programs and other extended curriculum.
 1. What concepts and techniques will learners encounter?
     1. Bloom's Taxonomy.
+    1. Branding.
     1. Cognitive load.
+    1. Collaborative lesson development.
+    1. Commons.
-    1. Concept map.
+    1. Concept mapping.
     1. Dunning-Kruger effect.
     1. Expert blind spot.
     1. Fixed vs. growth mindset.